Bhutan in Flux: Tradition vs. Modernity

 Speaker: Tshering Dolker, Director of Tourism, GMC

-The Gelephu Mindfulness City (GMC) is a special administrative region that promises “the world a different path of development, one where traditional Bhutanese values of spirituality and harmony with nature, blend with innovation, technology, and economic vibrancy.
-Think: an international satellite city like Dubai, but with sustainability, instead of consumerism, as the core philosophy.
+The Gelephu Mindfulness City (GMC) is a special administrative region that promises “the world a different path of development, one where traditional Bhutanese values of spirituality and harmony with nature, blend with innovation, technology, and economic vibrancy.”

 The vision of GMC is to house 1 million Bhutanese and foreign residents by 2060.
 The city is to be a major transit hub, to compete with Singapore, and includes the country’s first railway connecting the city with Assam, India.